Full text access to selected health sciences book content.

 Historical musicology, ethnomusicology, instruments and voice, dance, music therapy. librarianship, literature, dramatic arts, visual arts, anthropology, sociology, philosophy and physics.
 Covers journals, conference proceedings, books, dissertations, and other types of resources in the field of music.
 Produced by the Repertoire International de Litterature Musical.

-RILM Music Encyclopedias is a full-text compilation of 41 seminal titles published from 1775 to 2015 comprising nearly 80,000 pages, the majority of which are not available anywhere else online.
-This is an extensive global resource designed to meet the teaching, learning and research needs of the international music community.
+This resource is a compilation of 41 seminal titles published from 1775 to the present comprising nearly 80,000 pages, the majority of which are not available anywhere else online.
+This is an extensive global resource designed to meet the teaching, learning, and research needs of the international music community.
+It provides comprehensive encyclopedic coverage of the most important disciplines, fields, and subject areas, among them popular music, opera, instruments, blues, gospel, recorded sound, and women composers.

-Risk Abstracts encompasses risk arising from industrial, technological, environmental, and other sources, with an emphasis on assessment and management of risk.
+Provides citations and abstracts to the literature on risks arising from industrial, technological, environmental, and other sources, with an emphasis on assessment of the magnitude and probability of risk and the management of risk.
+A subset of the Agricultural & Environmental Science Database.

 The most comprehensive annotated index and guide to music manuscripts produced after 1600, with more than 370,000 works by over 18,000 composers found in over 595 libraries and archives in 31 countries.